-Everyone in our school has the right to feel safe, to learn and do their work without disruption.
+Everyone in our school has the right to feel safe, to learn and to do their work without disruption.
 We want the children in Colindale Primary to develop a sense of shared responsibility to enable this to happen.

 Behaviour is an area where partnership between home and school is particularly important.
-One way in which parents can support this is to ensure that children know that they must respect and cooperate with all school adults – teachers and support staff.
+One way in which parents can support this is to ensure that children understand that they must respect and cooperate with all school adults – teachers and support staff.
 Whenever a child’s behaviour starts to cause concern we let parents know at an early stage so that we can work together to tackle the problem.
 We ask parents to please let us know if there is anything happening at home that may impact on a child’s behaviour, for example a new baby in the family, serious illness or family crisis.

 We do not tolerate physical violence or abusive language and expect parents to support us in this.